Quickstart#

 Stop/terminate a cluster#

-When you are done, stop the cluster with sky stop
+When you are done, stop the cluster:

 :